artefactual/atom-docs/user-manual/glossary/glossary.rst

   Dominion theme
      The Dominion theme is the default theme that ships with AtoM 2.0.
-It has been built using `Twitter Bootstrap <http://getbootstrap.com/>`__ 2.3, with some added `JavaScript <https://en.wikipedia.org/wiki/Javascript>`__
+It has been built using `Twitter Bootstrap <http://getbootstrap.com/>`__,
+     with some added `JavaScript <https://en.wikipedia.org/wiki/Javascript>`__
      elements, and features a black :term:`header bar` and a light grey application background color.
+AtoM 2.7 ships with a newer version of the Dominion theme based on Bootsrap version 5 that provides accessibility and other user interface improvements.
 AtoM has been designed so that other themes can be added to the application as plugins, after which an :term:`administrator` can change the application theme via the :term:`user interface` by navigating to **Admin > Themes**.
 See :ref:`Themes and theming <themes>`.